How to Prepare Your Mobile Home Park for Sale

 - Texas mobile home parks attract unique groups of people.
 Knowing these buyer demographics can improve your sales plan.

 - Investing in mobile home parks can be profitable.
-Check out financing options for buyers and consider insurance before selling.
+Before selling, check out financing options for buyers and consider insurance.

-- Decide whether to do things yourself or hire professionals for assessing and marketing your park for better value.
+- Decide whether to do things yourself or hire professionals to assess and market your park for better value.

 - Legal stuff is important.
 Follow all federal and state laws to avoid problems during the sale.